 "Okay, where do you disappear to sometimes?"
 I asked.
 He was in a talkative mood and I hoped to get a few more answers out of him.

 Edward raised an eyebrow, crossing his arms over his chest, a light smile tugging on his lips.
 "You really are in a curious mood today," he laughed.

 "I might not have been able to protect you the first time, but I'll keep hunting them down until I find them.
 I will have you avenged," he promised.

-Touched by his declaration, I reached up and hugged him tightly. somehow managing to resist the urge to kiss him before we went back to practice.
+Touched by his declaration, I reached up and hugged him tightly before we went back to practice.

 After the disaster that was my first archery lesson, our sessions became a regular thing.
 Sometimes I would practice outside of my lessons with Edward, not that he would know it.
 To him, I appeared useless, but in truth I was much better than I was letting on.
 However, I didn't want him to think I was getting better in case he put an end to our lessons, so I shamefully pretended to be a lot worse that I actually was.

 "Take your time," Edward instructed as he slid his arm around my waist and pulled me closer to him.
 "Remember what I taught you."